 Just as the first performance was beginning, the lights in the cathedral went out; a single generator was being used for the recording and film equipment, causing a power overload.
 Thankfully, the rest of the performance continued without any unscheduled drama.

-The 28 June performance was recorded and filmed, as was the following night's performance.
-Further premieres followed in London and New York, before the Oratorio was performed around the world.
+The 28 June performance was recorded and filmed, as was the following night’s performance.
+Further premieres followed in London and New York, before Liverpool Oratorio was performed around the world.

 A single compact disc set, titled Paul McCartney’s Liverpool Oratorio – Highlights, was released in October 1992, and featured shortened versions of each of the movements.

 Two singles were released from the album.
 ‘The World You’re Coming In To’/‘Tres Conejos was issued in the UK on 30 September 1991.
 It was followed on 25 November by ‘Save The Child’/‘The Drinking Song’, which was also issued in the US on 12 November.